 The actual song was created in early January 1985, during a late night jam session at my house with just Jeff and me.
 I remember Jeff sat at the drum set tapping the kick drum and high hat with his feet while simultaneously plucking the bass and singing while I noodled around on an electric guitar.
-With our favorite waitress still on his mind his ad-lib lyrics and melody flowed effortlessly, very catchy and spontaneous.
+With our favorite waitress still on his mind his ad-lib lyrics and melody flowed effortlessly; very catchy and spontaneous.
 And as fortune would have it, I had a tape recorder rolling or we never would have remembered how the song went in the morning.
-Jeff refined the song and the band started rehearsing it.
+Over the next few days Jeff refined the song and the band started rehearsing it.

-Although it wasn’t yet part of our live repertoire we just knew "Kim The Waitress" was the song to do in a real studio.
-We had recently been approached by Tom Dyer (who ran Green Monkey Records) to record at his studio, so we booked a day there to record it.
-The session took place on May 4, 1985, in Tom’s claustrophobic studio in the basement of his house in Queen Anne.
+Although it wasn’t yet part of our live repertoire we just knew "Kim The Waitress" was the song we had to do in a real studio.
+We had recently been approached by a producer named Tom Dyer (who ran Green Monkey Records) to record at his studio, so we booked a day there to record it.
+The session took place on May 4, 1985, in Tom’s claustrophobic basement studio at his house in Queen Anne.
 With Tom at the helm, Jeff played bass, I played electric guitar, Karl played drums and Steven played the sitar that I borrowed for the occasion --none of us had ever played a sitar before but Steven really did a fine job.
-(When I played the recording to the sitar's owner, he was so impressed that he sold it to me for $40) The master tape sat for a whole year before Green Monkey Records finally released it as our first single in May 1986.
+(When I played the recording to the guy that I had borrowed it from, he was so impressed that he sold the sitar to me for $40) The master tape sat for a whole year before Green Monkey Records finally released it as our first single in May 1986.

 A few years later I became better acquainted with Kim when she was going out with a good friend of mine.
 At first she didn’t know about the song, although it was becoming well known locally by then, and she was really thrilled (much to my relief) when she finally heard it.
 I still get Christmas cards from her signed, Kim The Waitress.